lurkcobain/Baby-Grand/README.md

 # Baby Grand
-Baby Grand is an 11u keyboard with a 9-key num/nav pad.
-It aims to please by offering an HHKB split-space option, as well as a WKL full-space option, and left or right orientation for it's 9-key cluster.

-Purple keys are interchangeable based on layout, meaning you can also have a WKL split-space if you don't want HHKB split or 7u WKL.
+Baby Grand is an 18u keyboard that features a pen rail extrusion with a built-in lightpipe facing the keys.
+The layout is an Alpha Stagger variant, flanked by a southpaw numpad and a 9key macro cluster on the right, below which sits either an OLED or slide encoder.

 <br>
 <img src="https://raw.githubusercontent.com/lurkcobain/Baby-Grand/master/baby-grand.png">